Vin Diesel: 2000–2008: Breakthrough and setbacks

-2009-present: Franchise films
+2009–present: Franchise films

 Diesel returned to the Fast & Furious series, alongside most of the principal cast from the original 2001 film, in Fast & Furious, which was released in April 2009.

 Diesel reprised his role as Dominic Toretto in later installments of the Fast & Furious franchise, Fast Five (2011), Fast & Furious 6 (2013), Furious 7 (2015), The Fate of the Furious (2017), F9 (2021) and the most recent entry, Fast X (2023).
 He reprised his role as Riddick in the third film of The Chronicles of Riddick series, simply titled Riddick (2013).
 In August 2013, Diesel received a star on the Hollywood Walk of Fame.
 He voiced Groot in the 2014 Marvel Cinematic Universe film Guardians of the Galaxy.

 In 2015, he starred in the supernatural action film The Last Witch Hunter.
 In 2016, Diesel appeared as a supporting character in Ang Lee's war drama Billy Lynn's Long Halftime Walk.

 In 2017, Diesel also reprised his roles as Xander Cage in XXX: Return of Xander Cage, and Groot in Guardians of the Galaxy Vol. 2.
 Over the course of several years, Diesel has discussed playing two separate roles within the Marvel Cinematic Universe.
 In November 2016 director of Guardians of the Galaxy, James Gunn, confirmed that Diesel had been in talks to play Blackagar Boltagon / Black Bolt for the planned Inhumans film, but it was turned into a television series instead without Diesel involved.

 Diesel reprised his role of Groot once again in the crossover films Avengers: Infinity War (2018) and Avengers: Endgame (2019) which combined the superhero teams of Guardians of the Galaxy and The Avengers.
 He has said, "[I] think there's gonna be a moment that we're all waiting for, and whether you know it or not, you are waiting to see [Groot] and [the Hulk] get down."
+He always reprised as Groot for the Disney+ animated shorts series I Am Groot which ran from 2022 to 2023.

 Diesel portrayed Valiant Comics character Bloodshot in the film of the same name which released in March 2020.

 In September 2020, Diesel announced his venture into music, with the release of the song "Feel Like I Do", produced by Kygo.
 He debuted the song on The Kelly Clarkson Show on September 24, stating: "I am blessed that on a year that I would normally be on a movie set — and as you know, that's not possible — I've had another creative outlet.
 Another way to show you, or share with you, my heart."

 Diesel will star in Riddick: Furya, the fourth installment of The Chronicles of Riddick franchise, announced in February 2023.